nikalon/Lujo/README.md

 # Lujo
 Interpreted programming language based on a subset of Lox.

-This language was implemented in Zig and is based on the book [Crafting Interpreters](https://craftinginterpreters.com/).
+This language was implemented in Zig and is based on the first half of [Crafting Interpreters](https://craftinginterpreters.com/) book.

 # Building
 To build this project do the following steps in order: